-- Aims to establish the causal pathways that link childhood obesity to human capital development and social outcomes
+- This project aims to establish the causal pathways that link childhood obesity to human capital development and social outcomes.

-- Will focus on educational attainment, labour market outcomes and indicators of social participation in three UK cohorts
+- The work continues to focus on educational attainment, labour market outcomes and indicators of social participation in three UK cohorts.

 Childhood obesity is a social phenomenon and wider societal action is needed to prevent it and to minimise its long-term impacts.
 Engaging and motivating policy makers and other relevant stakeholders to act will require a fuller understanding of the social and economic benefits of curbing the spread of obesity in children.

-This project will examine the short- and long-term consequences of childhood obesity, in particular, what the causal effect is on educational attainment, employment participation, income level and social participation.
+This project continues to examine the short- and long-term consequences of childhood obesity what the causal effect is on educational attainment, employment participation, income level and social participation.

-Data from multiple birth cohort studies will be used, including the Avon Longitudinal Study of Parents and Children (ALSPAC), the British Cohort Study of 1970, and the 1958 National Child Development Study (NCDS).
+Data from multiple birth cohort studies is being used, including the Avon Longitudinal Study of Parents and Children (ALSPAC), the British Cohort Study of 1970, and the 1958 National Child Development Study (NCDS).

-The study will leverage biomarkers in the ALSPAC cohort and genetic information in all three cohorts to analyse causal pathways.
+The study leverages biomarkers in the ALSPAC cohort and genetic information in all three cohorts to analyse causal pathways.

 The findings of the project will strengthen the case for action to tackle the current childhood obesity epidemic by providing an estimate of the broader welfare effects of interventions.